clitetailor/react-epic/docs/RxJSExecutionContext.md

 }
 ```

 So that when the `first` is being called, the `second` can not be called again (recursive call for example) until the `first` release the resources.
 You know this might never happen in JS but this might happen in RxJS.
-For example, when you switch to a new tab, the context is now on that tab.
-But when open the modal, you want that every events on the tab need to be locked until the modal is close.
-How do you stimulate that?
+For example, when you switch to a new tab, the context now is that new tab.
+But when open the modal, you want that every events on the tab need to be locked until the modal is closed.
+How do you stimulate that model?

 The solution is to use `skipWhile` or `takeWhile` because it works the same way with `if`: